Quaerite et invenietis — "Seek and you will find"

 In

-the United States, the peak in the number of acres burned actually
+the United States, the peak in the amount of acres burned actually

 The National Interagency Fire Center (NIFC), the nation's center for